Peter-Moller/sp-server-report/README.md

   * When the client was registered
   * What Policy Domain it belongs to
   * What Client Option Set (“cloptset”) is used
-  * What Schedule and duration of that schedule
+  * What Schedule is active and duration of that schedule

 The following is presented about the history of the client for the given time period: